-"No instance," the report says, "is No instance," the report says, "is found where any railway company has been interested in oil lands or in pe-troleum production, and only one in-stance is shown where officials of a railway company were interested in the production and sale of oil.
-This re-lates to certain officials of the Balti-more & Ohio Southwestern having owned stock of the Argand Refining company, which was on their pecom-mendation afterward sold to the Stand-ard Oil company, and the lubricating ard Oil company, and the lubricating contract which the road transferred to the Galena Oil company, a Standard Oil company.
+THE REPORT.
+"No instance," the report says, "is been interested in oil lands or in pe-troleum production, and only one in-stance is shown where officials of a rallway company were interested in the production and sale of oil.
+This re-lates to certain officials of the Balti-more & Ohlo Southwestern having owned stock of the Argand Refining company, which was on their pecom-mendation afterward sold to the Stand-ard Oil company, and the lubricating contract which the road transferred to the Galena Oil company, a Standard Oil company. company.